 The course concludes with an assessment in the form of an e-portfolio.
 Learners are encouraged to continue building their e-portfolios beyond the completion of the course and are provided with details of where they can seek further guidance.
 Here the aim is for learners to continue developing their writing skills autonomously, which is key to the final Stage of development.

 The Community of Inquiry Framework

 In Salmon’s model, interaction is an important aspect of the online learning experience.
 This necessity is also stressed in the Community of Inquiry framework (Garrison, Anderson & Archer, 1999), which considers interaction in terms of exchanges between the learner and tutor (teaching presence), between the learner and the course content (cognitive presence), and between the learners themselves (social presence).

 In the business correspondence course, social presence is stimulated as discussed with regard to Salmon’s first two stages.
 Climate setting is the main aim of Unit One, and the regular use of forums throughout the course is geared towards supportive discourse.
 The importance of learner-learner interaction cannot be understated.
 Online courses that do not encourage learners to participate regularly by interacting with peers lose out on a valuable element of the online educational experience.
 Social presence ‘[empowers] participants to actively construct their knowledge rather than passively receiving information, through participation in reflective dialogue in a trusting, familiar, informal and empathic community (Chapman, Ramondt & Smiley, 2005).

-A review of the literature on learner-learner interaction by Donald, Gallahad and Kamal (2013) was a further influence in the course design, since this highlights the important role social presence plays in online education.
+A review of the literature on learner-learner interaction by Donald, Gallahad, and Kamal (2013) was a further influence on the course design since this highlights the important role social presence plays in online education.